- Fr, 09.07.2021 18:30 – Su, 18.07.2021 09:00

 Alexei Bazavov (Michigan State University), Nora Brambilla (Technical University of Munich), Viljami Leino (Technical University of Munich) and Johannes H. Weber (Michigan State University)

-This school has been postponed to July 9 - 18, 2021 due to the Corona-related restrictions.
+This school has been postponed from July 2020 to July 9 - 18, 2021 due to the Corona-related restrictions.

 Andreas S. Kronfeld (Fermi National Accelerator Laboratory/TUM-IAS), Peter Petreczky (Brookhaven National Laboratory), Antonio Vairo (TUM)

 The scope of this school is to offer graduate students and postdocs complementary training at the frontier of EFTs and lattice field theory focusing on relevant physical problems.

 Besides introductory lectures to well-established and general methods in EFT and Lattice we will host talks on innovative ideas and approaches at the fields’ interface.

 Special emphasis is put on aspects of nuclear physics relevant for neutrino and dark matter physics, jet physics, parton distribution functions and nuclear structure, vacuum and in-medium heavy quark physics, and quantum information science.

 This training at the interface of these two approaches will provide young scientists with the tools for tackling the most interesting and still open problems in particle and nuclear physics.